Actively Recruiting

 You may qualify if you...

-- All causes including vascular, traumatic, and septic
+- All causes: vascular, traumatic, and septic

-- Able to walk for 5 minutes on a treadmill without technical help
+- Able to walk on a treadmill for 5 minutes without technical help

-- Covered by a health insurance plan
+- Member or beneficiary of a health insurance plan

 You will not qualify if you...